dainylcua/GA-info-session-notes/Twitter/12-16-2021/Twitter - Kenneth Ofosu - 12-16-2021 - Dainyl Cua.md

 Thought process at work begins with planning everything out for a decent amount of time, then turns into 60:40 ratio of coding:meeting in regular workday

 Workday coding:meeting ratio will change day to day, but will generally fit this schema

+## Interview Notes in General

+Algorithms and coding challenge skills will increase with practice, but Kenneth reccomends to not burn yourself out.
+Not getting burnt out is a lot easier than recovering from one

+Kenneth recommends spending a few hours per week, so if you're in Daniel's Discord we (at the moment) are meeting and coding every Wednesday and Friday!